|Nutrition Facts (per serving)|

-Fry the onion in the oil in a saucepan over a medium heat.
+Fry the onion in the oil in a saucepan over medium heat.

 Once the onion has softened and browned slightly, add the ginger, garlic, peanut butter, and the ground candlenuts.

 If the sauce has thickened too much at this point, add some warm water.
-Fish out the lemongrass and lime leaves, then give the sauce a quick whisk before serving.
+Discard the lemongrass and lime leaves, then give the sauce a quick whisk before serving.